cairo-book/cairo-book/src/ch05-02-an-example-program-using-structs.md

 error: could not compile `rectangles` due to previous error
 ```

 `print!` and `println!` macros work for many data types, but not for the custom `Rectangle` struct.
-We can fix this by destructuring the fields of the `Rectangle` struct as shown in Listing 5-10.
+We can fix this by accessing the fields of the `Rectangle` struct as shown in Listing 5-10.

 <span class="filename">Filename: src/lib.cairo</span>